Sunday, October 31, 2021

 OF WINE AND CHAMPAGNE.

-Records indicate this was sold following acquisition in 1957 and realised £28,000; £5,000 more than Lady Bullough and the Trustees of Sir George Bullough's Estate
+Records indicate the wine and champagne was sold following acquisition in 1957 and realised £28,000; £5,000 more than Lady Bullough and the Trustees of Sir George Bullough's Estate

 received for the island including Castle and contents!